skand08/Customer-Personality-Analysis/README.md

 Project Overview

-The aim of this project is to perform customer segmentation by analyzing customer data using exploratory data analysis (EDA), profiling, and unsupervised learning techniques.
+This project aims to perform customer segmentation by analyzing customer data using exploratory data analysis (EDA), profiling, and unsupervised learning techniques.
 The goal is to identify distinct customer segments to help the business better understand its customers, their habits, behavior, and needs.
-Customer segmentation allows the business to tailor products, services, and marketing strategies for different customer groups, thereby optimizing business outcomes.
+Customer segmentation allows the company to tailor products, services, and marketing strategies for different customer groups, optimizing business outcomes.

-1.** Exploratory Data Analysis (EDA) and Profiling**
+1. **Exploratory Data Analysis (EDA) and Profiling**

 1.1 EDA Objectives